Texas0295/biblequote/README.md

 # Bible quote

-A program that print quotes in bible randomly
+A program that prints quotes in bible randomly

 ## Usage